PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 WIth that being said, if your threat model calls for using something like Kloak, you are probably better off just using Whonix.

 ## Application Confinement
-Some sandboxing solutions for desktop Linux distributions do exist, however they are not as strict as those found in macOS or ChromeOS.
+Some sandboxing solutions for desktop Linux distributions do exist; however, they are not as strict as those found in macOS or ChromeOS.
 Applications installed from the package manager (`dnf`, `apt`, etc.) typically have **no** sandboxing or confinement whatsoever.
 Below are a few projects that aim to solve this problem:

 ### Flatpak